-Team call-back requests Members of the public will be over the phone.
-Feedback form The online form will enable me and submit to the project tear the website and returned by e GDPR (legal statement) All personal data will be held i Regulation (GDPR) (EU) 2016 outside of the European Econ those outlined.
-The website w the provision of audio guides, to request translation.
+Team call-back requests Members of the public will be able to request a call-back to discuss the project over the phone.
+Feedback form The online form will enable members of the public to provide their feedback easily and submit to the project team.
+A hard copy form can also be downloaded from the website and returned by email, or printed and sent back via freepost.
+GDPR (legal statement) All personal data will be held in accordance with the General Data Protection Regulation (GDPR) (EU) 2016/679 and personal data will not be transferred outside of the European Economic Area or used for purposes other than those outlined.
+The website will be made accessible for all users through the provision of audio guides, videos, other visual material, and the ability to request translation.